danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 npm run release
 ```

 After Serverless finishes, go to the AWS Console and visit the "API Gateway" service.
-There navigate to "prod-account-api" and click on the "GET" resource under "/profile".
+There, navigate to "prod-account-api" and click on the "GET" resource under "/profile".
 You should now see that the "Method Request" tile has a property "Auth" set to `auth0VerifyBearer`:

 <figure>
   <img src="./img/aws/apig-lambdas.png" alt="Image that shows the API Gateway resource configuration.">